 Meeting up with someone who robs you, attempts to hurt you, or otherwise is not what they seemed to be should end in you directly reporting the crime to your local police station.
 It’s also good to provide receipts of your interaction, as well.

 If you want to play it the safest, just don’t use Craigslist for hookups.
 There is tons of different, safer, more successful places to find someone for the night.
 I have lots of recommendations for safe sites that work great for no strings attached sexual encounters.
-Tinder is a popular option, and it’s free to use, plus has the potential for a real relationship to stem from even just a quick one-night spent in passion.
+Tinder is a popular option, and it’s free to use, plus has the potential for a real relationship to stem from even just a quick one night stand.
 Alternatively, Adult Friend Finder is another great option for quick sex and casual dating.